When you’re midway through lunch and make a reservation for dinner, at the very same place for the very same evening. That.

 The tapas portions at Shio are perfectly sized.
 For the Umi, I had the tiger prawn katsu with hot and sour cream, lime leaf and bonito flakes (R85); my tochi choice was the BBQ duck breast with date and waterchestnut gyoza and sticky star anise sauce (R95) and the Chikyuu I chose was the steamed edamame beans.
 On the Amai page I decided on the banana cream pie (R65) – how it is a pie escaped me but I don’t even care – hashtag I’m all about the sauce.

-The service couldn’t be faulted – we were precisely informed and well looked after by Arthur Gumbochuma and his team, and his recommendation of Springfield’s Miss Lucy , a blend of Sauvignon Blanc, Semillon and Pinot Gris was on point, a blissful match to each dish.
+The service couldn’t be faulted – we were precisely informed and well looked after by Arthur Gumbochuma and his team, and his recommendation of Springfield’s Miss Lucy , a blend of Sauvignon Blanc, Semillon and Pinot Gris was on point.

 The Izakaya tasting experience special runs to end August: R250pp gives you one dish from each section of the menu.
 To book a table for lunch or dinner, call 064 661 7474.